-This year Stokes has been involved in his most ambitious criminal justice project yet, thanks to an innovative three-course sequence in LSJ.
+This past year Stokes has been involved in his most ambitious criminal justice project yet, thanks to an innovative three-course sequence in LSJ.
 Developed by Herbert, the class pairs students with attorneys to petition for the release of incarcerated individuals who were charged as adults when they were juveniles.
 Some have been in prison for decades.

 Last fall, in the first course, Stokes and his classmates learned about the petitioning process, juvenile brain development and culpability, risk factors that change with age, and other information pertinent to a parole petition.
 Then Herbert divided the students into nine small teams to work with attorneys — all LSJ alumni — on specific cases.